kdeldycke/awesome-engineering-team-management/readme.md

 - [Google Engineering Practices](https://google.github.io/eng-practices/) - Explains how to perform code reviews and how to submit them.

 - [Embedded Rules of Thumb](https://embeddedartistry.com/blog/2018/04/26/embedded-rules-of-thumb/) - Guidelines and heuristics to provide a reasonable approximation of the truth while developing embedded devices.
 Most also applies to software projects in general.

+- [How to Misuse Code Coverage](http://www.testingeducation.org/BBST/foundations/Marick_coverage.pdf) - “If a part of your test suite is weak in a way that coverage can detect, it's likely also weak in a way coverage can't detect.”
+I.e. the great benefit of a coverage report is that it tells you what you forgot to think about when you wrote the test suite itself ([source](https://news.ycombinator.com/item?id=28678098)).

 ### Technical Debt